deepbohra40/GitDemo/README.md

 # Git Demo Repo
-This is a demo app for the GIT course.
+This is a sample repo for e GIT course.

 ## Roadmap
 *Add new features